CLI Reference

 What it does:

-1. Verifies you’re running it inside a consumer project (not the @saastro/forms source repo).
+1. Verifies you’re running it inside your own project (not inside the @saastro/forms package itself).

-2. Reads components.json to discover the project’s path aliases and component directory.
+2. Reads components.json to discover the project’s path aliases and component directory (see Alias resolution below).

 3. Ensures lib/utils.ts exists (the shadcn cn() helper).
 Creates it if not.

-4. Runs shadcn@latest add <missing-components> --yes to install whichever components are missing.
+5. Runs shadcn@latest add <missing-components> --yes to install whichever components are missing, then rewrites their imports to match the aliases configured in your components.json.

 When to run it: